 Community Cat Care & Management

-The proposal was approved by the ABVMA Council and we implemented a Community Cat Care and Management program pilot project in April 2019.
-This project took place in a small hamlet, Carseland, AB and was supported by the Carseland Public Benefit Club.
+With the support of the Alberta Veterinary Medical Association (ABVMA), we implemented a Community Cat Care and Management pilot program in 2019.
+The first cat clinic took place in the hamlet of Carseland, Alberta, supported by the Carseland Public Benefit Club.
 It was very successful, with 84 feral cats trapped, spayed or neutered, vaccinated, treated for parasites, provided with permanent identification, and released under the care of local caregivers.
-An additional 25 cats that weren’t suitable to be released were placed with rescue groups to be rehomed.
+An additional 25 cats were placed with rescue groups.

 Components of the Program

-Engaging and gaining the support of local stakeholders including local veterinarians, elected or appointed officials including Bylaw Officers, existing local cat caregivers, rescue groups, community members and all those impacted by free roaming cats.
-We will request funding for the program from the municipality but subsidizes the program as required.
-Our team will meet with all stakeholders in order to ensure good communication and support.
+We engage local stakeholders including veterinarians, elected officials, Bylaw Officers, local cat caregivers, rescue groups, and community members.
+We request funding for the program from the municipality but may subsidize the program if needed.

-Identifying colonies and problematic areas; estimating the number of cats and evaluating the health of cats.
+Identifying colonies and problematic areas; estimating the number of cats and evaluating the health of community cats.

-Providing an ABVMA licensed, high volume on-site spay and neuter clinic located within the community or at a partner veterinary clinic.
-We have protocols regarding ear tipping, parasite control, tattooing, labeling traps, quarantining, sedation, surgery, recovery, housing, recovery time, low stress handling, etc.
+We provide high-volume spay and neuter clinics, either within the community or at a partner veterinary clinic.
+We have protocols on ear tipping, parasite control, tattooing, labeling traps, quarantining, sedation, surgery, recovery, housing and low stress handling.